 Which candidate fits the job and my company best?
 Is the candidate smart enough for the job?
 Is there talent to grow?
 Does the candidate have enough "emotional intelligence" to work effectively as a manager?
 Which development direction is best for my manager?
 Is she ready to promote?
 I have a problem person--can his behavior problem be solved?

-How is psychological assessment used in business today?Since every executive wants the best people possible, it should not be surprising that many companies use psychologists to assess people and teams.
-We are usually asked to do psychological assessment and interviewing in the following situations:
+How is assessment used in business today?Since every executive wants the best people possible, it should not be surprising that many companies use psychologists to assess people and teams.
+Recently (2015), Time Magazine and Harvard Business Review has found a large percentage of companies have adapted pre-hire testing as standard procedure.
+We are usually asked to do personal assessment and interviewing in the following situations:

-Typically, a company first uses psychological profiling to help hire or promote key people.
-Many companies establish a policy to have the psychologist see all final candidates for a position above a specific salary level or grade.
+Typically, a company first uses profiling to help hire or promote key people.
+They want to know if a candidate fits the organization and the position in question.
+Many companies establish a policy to have an outside professional see all final candidates for a position above a specific salary level or grade.
 Such a policy ensures quality control in the hiring and promotion process throughout the company.
 Having an objective and professional common denominator in the hiring process is valuable, because the variability of interview skill effectiveness across managers is enormous.

 Reports are submitted to the senior HR manager or directly to the CEO to protect the confidentiality of the information.
 Feedback is available to all successful candidates as part of their initial development planning.
 Feedback is also available to the hiring manager to help with the "inboarding" of the new hire.